 Textkernel

-Home / Learn & Support / Blog / How Labour Market Insights tool work?
+Home / Learn & Support / Blog / How Labour Market Insights tools work?

 In 2003, Textkernel started aggregating job vacancy information for matching and analytical purposes under the label ‘Labor Market Insights’ in The Netherlands.
 Today, Labor Market Insights is available for Austria, Belgium, Canada, Germany, France, Italy, the Netherlands, Spain, United Kingdom and US and Textkernel is market leader in this domain.
 Due to its strong technological base and domain knowledge, Textkernel created a unique source of job market data, allowing users to gain insight into the demand side of the labour market.